Call and Email Chair Kinsey: American Indian/Native Studies Should Be on the SBOE Agenda

 Art by Deante’ Moore

 For more than four years, a team of native and native ally volunteers have worked to create a course in Native American Studies that the Texas SBOE called for in 2018.
 Although the previous SBOE chair fully intended to move forward with the course in January 2024, the new Abbot-Appointed SBOE Chair, Aaron Kinsey, has chosen to refuse the American Indian/Native Studies course a place in the SBOE agenda for the past two meetings.
-If the SBOE Board does not review the course this year, then it will sentence the AI/NS course to, at best, a temporary and vulnerable existence for the foreseeable future.*
+If the SBOE Board does not review the course this year, then the course will not be allowed to experience the same course enrollment growth that the currently approved Ethnic Studies course enjoy.
+While districts can and should offer the course as soon as possible, many will experience confusion and hesitation, leading to further delays for local course implementation.*

-SBOE Chair Kinsey can and should add the AI/NS course to the June or September SBOE agenda for 2024.
+SBOE Chair Kinsey should add the AI/NS course to the next SBOE agenda.

-You can also watch this June 10th press conference to get more updated information.
+Watch this June 10th press conference or June 28th playlist for more updated information.

-We are calling on Chair Kinsey's constituents in District 15 as well as all Texas residents to call and email Chair Kinsey by June 13th or as soon as possible.
+We are calling on Chair Kinsey's constituents in District 15 to call and email Chair Kinsey as soon as possible.

 Chair Kinsey is responsible for the following counties: Andrews, Archer, Armstrong, Bailey, Baylor, Borden, Briscoe, Brown, Callahan, Carson, Castro, Childress, Cochran, Coke, Coleman, Collingsworth, Concho, Cottle, Crane, Crosby, Dallam, Dawson, Deaf Smith, Dickens, Donley, Ector, Fisher, Floyd, Foard, Gaines, Garza, Glasscock, Gray, Hale, Hall, Hansford, Hardeman, Hartley, Haskell, Hemphill, Hockley, Howard, Hutchinson, Irion, Jones, Kent, King, Knox, Lamb, Lipscomb, Loving, Lubbock, Lynn, Martin, McCulloch, Midland, Mitchell, Moore, Motley, Nolan, Ochiltree, Oldham, Parmer, Potter, Randall, Reagan, Roberts, Runnels, Scurry, Shackelford, Sherman, Stephens, Sterling, Stonewall, Swisher, Taylor, Terry, Throckmorton, Tom Green, Upton, Ward, Wheeler, Wichita, Wilbarger, Winkler, Yoakum, and Young.